David Siderovski

 David Siderovski is a North American pharmacologist.
-Since March 2020, Siderovski has been Chair of the HSC Department of Pharmacology & Neuroscience at the University of North Texas Health Science Center.
+From March 2020 to November 2025, Siderovski was Chair of the HSC Department of Pharmacology & Neuroscience at the University of North Texas Health Science Center.
 From 2012 to 2019, he was the E.J.
 Van Liere Medicine Professor and Chair of Physiology, Pharmacology & Neuroscience for the West Virginia University School of Medicine.

 Education

 Siderovski attended Earl Haig Secondary School in North York, Ontario, graduating in 1985.
 In 1989, Siderovski graduated with a BSc from Queen's University in Kingston, Ontario.

 Siderovski began his PhD training at the University of Toronto in May 1989.
 During his fifth year of his PhD, he began full-time work as a research scientist in the Quantitative Biology Laboratory of the Amgen Research Institute, Toronto.
 He successfully defended his PhD thesis in November 1997.
 He left the Amgen Research Institute in December 1998, having contributed to three patents as a co-inventor.